0xLet/CensoredString/README.md

 # CensoredString

-A description of this package.
+Quick way to censor occurrences of certain words.